tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 linkTitle: "Roma 1"
 date: 2017-04-05
 weight: 1
-description:
+description: Unang Edisyon
 ---

 ## Ang Mabuting Balita ng Diyos Para Sa Roma
 [#](# "The Gospel of God for Rome")

-[^1] Mula kay Pablo, isang tigapaglingkod ni Kristo Hesus, tinawag upang maging apostol at ibinukod para sa mabuting balita ng Diyos —
+[^1] Mula kay Pablo, isang tigapaglingkod ni Kristo Hesus, tinawag upang maging kinatawan at ibinukod para sa mabuting balita ng Diyos —

 [^1]: Paul, a servant of Christ Jesus, called as an apostle and set apart for the gospel of God—